Charles Otto Blagden: Biography

 In 1916 the School of Oriental Studies (later School of Oriental and African Studies) was founded as a constituent college of the University of London, in order to promote the teaching of Asian languages and to train colonial officials for the British Empire, admitting its first students in January 1917.
 Blagden had been acting as an examiner in Malay for the University of London since 1910, and in 1917 he was appointed as Lecturer in Malay at the School of Oriental Studies.
 He was later promoted to Reader and then Dean, before retiring in 1935.

 Blagden also cooperated with Evangeline Edwards on studies of Chinese vocabularies of Malacca Malay (1931) and Cham (1939).

-Blagden acted as Vice-President of the Royal Asiatic Society of Great Britain and Ireland during 1923–1933 and 1935–1938, and then honorary Vice-President from 1938 until his death in 1949.
-He was also Vice-President of the Royal Anthropological Society.
+Blagden acted as vice-president of the Royal Asiatic Society of Great Britain and Ireland during 1923–1933 and 1935–1938, and then honorary vice-president from 1938 until his death in 1949.
+He was also vice-president of the Royal Anthropological Society.

+In the 1950s Gordon Luce revealed plans to "complete and publish Blagden’s long-planned grammar and etymological dictionary of Old Mon", plans which, despite Luce's "tremendous effort", were not to be realised.